 If you choose to purchase service credit in a single lump-sum payment, the entire cost of the service credit purchase is due within 60 days after the date you elect to buy service credit.
-(See "Special Rules" on pages 33 and 34 for information about paying for your service credit purchase if your Covered Employment ends before your single lump-sum payment is due.)
+(See "Special Rules" on pages 30 and 31 for information about paying for your service credit purchase if your Covered Employment ends before your single lump-sum payment is due.)

-If you choose to pay in annual installments, you will be charged interest at 71⁄2% per year on any unpaid balance.
+If you choose to pay in annual installments, you will be charged interest at the actuarial equivalent rate of the Plan at the time of purchase on any unpaid balance.
 Also, you must make the payments within the same number of months as the number of months you are buying.
 The payment period begins on the date you elect to buy service credit.
 For example, if you are buying 24 months of service credit, you must pay for them within 24 months from the date you elect to buy service credit.
 You may make either (1) two annual installment payments or (2) a partial lump-sum payment and one annual installment payment.